JonPSmith/Net.DistributedFileStoreCache/README.md

 - Adding a cache value to cache goes up as the size of the cache is.
 This makes sense as unlike a database you are reading and then writing ALL the cache values into a file.

-_Note: The cache containing 10,000 cache values was roughly 1/2 Mb in size._

 |          Method | NumKeysAtStart |        Mean |     Error |    StdDev |
 |---------------- |--------------- |------------:|----------:|----------:|